Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENTS

 Figure \ref{fig:population_ana} shows NIRec's DtNE-IoIP curves \wrt the original and adjusted target groups using different methods across different thresholds given a group size of 50 and $\beta=10$ in Sim Ciao.
 In particular, we have two strategies to select users in the target user group: (1) use different methods to respectively select users in the target user group that produce the highest negative impact on interaction probability; and (2) randomly select users in the target user group.
 The adjusting process is: (1) selecting users in the target user group based on the above strategies; (2) cutting the social edges from the selected users to other users in the group; and (3) comparing IoIP of NIRec on different adjusted target user groups to IoIP of NIRec on the original group.
-We observe: (1) NIRec's IoIP significantly improves after adjusting the target user group using any method, indicating that adjustment is important for improving steering performance; (2) adjustments by strategy 1 are better than strategy 2, showing all methods can effectively identify target users' negative impact in the target group rather than only decreasing social edges; and (3) adjustment by NIRec works best, validating its effectiveness.
+We observe: (1) NIRec's IoIP significantly improves after adjusting the target user group using any strategy and any method, indicating that the adjustment of cutting edges in the target user group is important for improving steering performance; (2) adjustments by strategy 1 are better than strategy 2, showing all methods can effectively identify target users' negative impact in the target group rather than only decreasing the number of social edges; and (3) adjustment by NIRec works best, validating its effectiveness.
 In real-world applications, cutting social edges is challenging.
-Nonetheless, these results provide two valuable insights for better steering performance: (1) construct a group where there are fewer social edges between users within the target group, which leads to a lower negative impact produced in the group; and (2) first remove a select number of users producing the highest negative impact, then focus on steering the remaining users in the group, which results in improved performance.
+Nonetheless, these results provide two valuable insights for better steering performance: (1) construct a group where there are fewer social edges between users within the target user group, which leads to a lower negative impact produced in the group; and (2) first remove a select number of users producing the highest negative impact, then focus on steering the remaining users in the target user group, which results in improved performance.